flowmi-xyz/flowmi-contract/README.md

 What is special about Flowmi is that by following a profile with the FlowmiModule, you enter a raffle asociated to that profile! 🎲

-Flowmi will ask you for a $1 dolar contribution to the pool, and when 10 followers are gathered the raffle is activated and one of the followers gets the prize!🏅🏅🏅
+Flowmi will ask you for a $1 dolar contribution to the pool, and when a number of followers are gathered the raffle is activated and one of the followers gets the prize!🏅🏅🏅

-But not only that! while the fees are in the contract, we earn interest by depositing the tokens in a liquidity pool provided by the 👻 [Aave](https://aave.com/) protocol and if you win the Flowmi Raffle, you get a prize in [Aave Wraped Matic Token](https://mumbai.polygonscan.com/token/0x89a6ae840b3f8f489418933a220315eea36d11ff?a=0xe19c50623289a8eb24b6d9d99f9baf6c087ae287), which you can redeem for Matics anytime you want! it will earn intereset while you don't redeem it!! 😎.
+But not only that! while the fees are in the contract, they earn interest by depositing the tokens in a liquidity pool provided by the 👻 [Aave](https://aave.com/) protocol, and if you win the Flowmi Raffle, you get a prize in [Aave Wraped Matic Token](https://mumbai.polygonscan.com/token/0x89a6ae840b3f8f489418933a220315eea36d11ff?a=0xe19c50623289a8eb24b6d9d99f9baf6c087ae287), which you can redeem for Matics anytime you want! it will earn intereset while you don't redeem it!! 😎.

 Add this address to your wallet to see your aWMatics!
 ```